Community tutorialsContribute a tutorial Search tutorials

 Note that “A” and “B” in Figure 6 refer to port numbers.

-To set up server side SSH port forwarding as shown in the examples above, you would execute the following command on your client machine (-L indicates local and -R indicates remote).
+To set up server side SSH port forwarding as shown in the examples above, execute the following command on your client machine (-L indicates local and -R indicates remote).

 Similarly, the following command sets up the client side port forwarding.